vsvishal/react-projects/React-notes.md

 ### 👨‍🚀 JSX is not HTML is JS, it is HTML/XML like syntax

-### 👨‍🚀 Babel converts (transcompile) the JSX code to JS code which browser understands
+### 👨‍🚀 Babel converts (transcompiles) the JSX code to JS code which the browser understands

 ### 👨‍🚀 JSX => React.createElement => ReactElement - JS object => HTMLElement (render) [This all things are done by Babel]